nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 # ClientBook

 ClientBook is an application for managing client contacts, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you are an insurance agent who can type fast, ClientBook can help _you_ accomplish your client management tasks done faster than traditional GUI apps.
+If you are an insurance agent who can type fast, ClientBook can help _you_ accomplish your client management tasks faster than traditional GUI apps.

 * [Why ClientBook?](#why-clientbook)
 * [Quick Start](#quick-start)